 See Related: Amsterdam Albatross

-Spoon-billed sandpipers are wading birds that feed on insects and other small invertebrates such as worms.
+These bird species are wading birds that feed on insects, small invertebrates, and a variety of larval and adult invertebrates such as worms.

 See Related: Yellow-Eared Parrot

-Spoon-billed sandpipers are extremely territorial birds and almost always return to precisely the same spot to breed each year.
+It is a bird species that are extremely territorial birds and almost breeding adults always return to precisely the same spot to breed each year.

 The chicks follow their parents and forage alongside them for two weeks until they fledge and can join the southward migration at summer’s end.

-The single biggest threat to the spoon-billed sandpiper is bird trappers in Myanmar, where these waterfowl overwinter.
+Their single biggest threat is the bird trappers in Myanmar, where these waterfowl overwinter.
 Mist nets are often used to capture the birds alive to keep them fresh longer without refrigeration.
 Poisoned fish are also used to kill waterfowl for human consumption.

 One initiative supplies Myanmar bird trappers with the equipment needed for a different occupation since bird trapping is a highly undesirable way to make money.
 Most hunters would prefer to do something else.